GergoMiklos/plots/README.md

 - On user input the client sends the updated states to the server
 - The server calculates wich cell to execute again

+---

+There are seperate repos for the frontend, js widgets, and python widgets.